chef-boneyard/knife-opc/README.md

     chef_server_root https://chef.yourdomain.com/

 Note that most users in an OPC installation lack the permissions to run most of the commands from this plugin.
-Note that the majority of the command provided by this plugin can be accessed via `chef-server-ctl` wrapper commands that properly configure knife-opc for administrative action.
+On Chef Server 12, the majority of the commands provided by this plugin can be accessed via `chef-server-ctl` wrapper commands that properly configure knife-opc for administrative action.
 We recommend you use the wrapper commands whenever possible